-Tooth loss, in particular, has been found to be associated with low intakes of fruits and vegetables, vitamin C, vitamin E, as well as higher consumption of processed foods and fatty acids in adults (>18 years) ^(6; 7; 8; 9; 10).
-It is possible that the association between oral health and fat intake may be due to higher consumption of processed meat which is a source of saturated fat which is easy to chew and requires little preparation ^(11; 12; 13).
-Tooth loss was also associated with poor diet quality and low protein intake in older people ^(7; 12; 14; 15).
-However, these findings were not consistent in all studies ^(16; 17).
-Furthermore, having a good oral function (optimal number of teeth and ability to chew) was found to be associated with higher consumption of protein and vegetables and decreased consumption of calories and fats in some studies ^(14; 18; 19), but similar to tooth loss, results were not consistently reported by other studies ^(17; 20).
-Moreover, periodontal disease was associated with low intake of percentage of calories from fat in adults (21), whereas dry mouth, particularly hyposalivation, was associated with lower consumption of fruits and vegetables in older people (22).
-Additionally, studies have found that poor diet quality, and increased intake of saturated fat were associated with the progression of periodontal disease (chronic gum disease) and tooth loss in older adults ^(23; 24).
-Furthermore, diets rich in antioxidants and low in saturated fats led to an improvement in the severity of periodontal disease in adults (25).
+Tooth loss, in particular, has been found to be associated with low intakes of fruits and vegetables, vitamin C, vitamin E, as well as higher consumption of processed foods and fatty acids in adults (> 18 years)^(6-10).
+It is possible that the association between oral health and fat intake may be due to higher consumption of processed meat which is a source of saturated fat which is easy to chew and requires little preparation^(11-13).
+Tooth loss was also associated with poor diet quality and low protein intake in older people^(7,12,14,15).
+However, these findings were not consistent in all studies^(16,17).
+Furthermore, having a good oral function (optimal number of teeth and ability to chew) was found to be associated with higher consumption of protein and vegetables and decreased consumption of energy content and fats in some studies^(14,18,19), but similar to tooth loss, results